Nuddel69/Solids-of-revolution/README.md

 <h1 align="center">
-  Rotation Trigonometry
+  Solids of Revolution
 </h1>

-This project is a uses uses a general rotation matrix to calculate the rotation of a model consisting of [x,y,z] vertices to represent each point in it's shape.
-The models consist of a sequence of numpy arrays to represent each vertex and a sequence of tuples with 2 indexes to represent the edges of the model.
-The model of choice is generated at the start and rendered using pygame.
+The motivation for this fork was to create and render three-dimensional solids of revolution.
+The function of a given interval is broken up, and a circle of points with radius f(x) is calculated using rotation matrices for each of the slices.

 ## Demo